chirpstack/chirpstack-gateway-bridge/docs/content/payloads/commands.md

 Request the gateway to schedule a downlink transmission.

+The `items` must contain at least one downlink option but can contain multiple items.
+At most one item will be emitted by the gateway.
+By specifying multiple items (e.g. RX1 and RX2), the gateway can retry with the next item in case of a scheduling issue.

 The `context` key must contain the same value as the related uplink frame.
 It holds the gateway internal context (e.g. internal timing information).